 PunchOut catalog, also referred to as level 1 PunchOut catalog is a protocol implemented to ease the purchasing process of B2B customers that include large corporates and government agencies.
 B2B customers commonly use a procurement system to manage their ordering process.
-The PunchOut protocol allows direct access to supplier’s site from within the customer’s procurement system.
+The PunchOut protocol allows direct access to the supplier’s site from within the customer’s procurement system.
 Using the protocol, any buyer can automatically log into his specific product catalog with a single click.

 ‘PunchOut catalog’, the protocol no doubt offers several advantages but is not convenient when a B2B customer is connected to multiple suppliers via PunchOut.
 This is because every time the customer has to purchase a product, it becomes imperative to wade through various PunchOut catalogs in order to locate that specific product.
 This can be tedious and annoying particularly when the customer has to do it often.
 A better alternative is to switch to level 2 PunchOut catalog.